 What we know about Transport Technology & Associated Services

-Transport Technology & Associated Services (TTAS), previously known as Traffic Management Technology, is due out this summer.
+Transport Technology & Associated Services (TTAS), previously known as Traffic Management Technology, opens for suppliers in April 2021.
 It’s the 3rd iteration of the framework and there’s a swathe of changes being mulled over by Crown Commercial Services.
-Of course, as this was a supplier engagement event for the framework we attended, it means that none of the decisions are set in stone.
-Everything so far is in the planning stages!
+Here’s what we know about the framework before it opens for applications…

-First of all, that there was a general lack of understanding and knowledge about the current framework in the market.
-With 15 Lots, buyers sometimes found it confusing – as well as suppliers.
-So, for TTAS, there are plans to whittle it down to 5 Lots.
+First of all, from attending supplier engagement events in the past about the framework, we learnt that there is a general lack of understanding and knowledge about the current framework that’s still Live.
+With 15 Lots, buyers sometimes find it confusing – as well as suppliers.
+So, for the new TTAS framework, there are plans to whittle it down to 5 Lots.
 CCS want it to be much easier to do business through!

 Rather than calling it Traffic Management Technology 3, CCS have decided to rebrand it to Transport Technology and Associated Services.
 This isn’t an aesthetic change, it’s because different types of transport will be included in scope.
 This includes aviation, marine, rail and road.
 As well as there being a big focus on sustainable transport technologies too – which is very welcome.